fragaria/karmen-docs/docs/pill-getting-started.md

 ### Connecting

-Karmen Pill connects to your printer **using the provided USB cable** (the second one, USB type B).
-Just stick it in and you should be good to go.
-Finally, plug in the included power adapter to the socket again and wait until it boots up.
+Karmen Pill connects to your printer **using the second provided USB cable**.
+This cable might look a bit different from what you're used to.
+It has *both* microUSB and regular USB connectors as well as USB type B one.
+Regular USB goes to the included power adapter, microUSB goes to the Pill itself and the remaining USB type B goes to your printer USB port.
+In case you need longer cable for connecting the power adapter, you can use the USB extension cord which is also included in the Pill package.
+When you have everything hooked up, plug in the included power adapter to the socket and wait until Pill boots up again.
+Be patient, first boot might take as long as 5 minutes.

 After a while, your Pill should be accessible with a web browser using the hostname you've chosen previously with a **.local** suffix, e.g.